-From hitting the shoreline shallows with nothing more than a mask and pole spear to kitting up to the max and hunting the blue water – spearfishing is a special type of hunting.
+From hitting the shoreline shallows with nothing more than a pole spear to kitting up and hunting the blue water – spearfishing is a special type of hunting.

 It’s the tips and tricks we take from others, discover for ourselves and, hopefully, share with others that make us better at spearfishing.

 It’s these insights that make spear fishing safer, more productive, more fun and more sustainable.

 The tips listed below are still very fresh in my mind and they’re solid basics.
 I haven’t been spearfishing long enough to take them for granted yet.